Beijing defiant five years since the South China Sea ruling | DW | 12.07.2021

 According to Batongbacal, "Duterte’s silence and derision of the award is not shared by the majority of the Filipino people, and not completely reflected by the actions of the government at sea."

-Vitug points to recent comments by the Philippines Foreign Secretary, Teodoro Locsin Jr., to the effect that the Award is "final" and that Manila "firmly rejects attempts to undermine it" as evidence of a determination to hold on to the country’s legal victory.
+Vitug points to recent comments by Philippine Foreign Secretary Teodoro Locsin Jr. to the effect that the award is "final" and that Manila "firmly rejects attempts to undermine it" as evidence of a determination to hold on to the country’s legal victory.

 Nonetheless, China's pressure against the Philippines and the other Southeast Asian claimants is getting tougher.